stanly3690/HotSpotAnalysis_Plugin/README.md

 **Note**: this material is based on the **old version of the plugin**!

 #####Annuncement 01/2017
-- Enable the use of negative numerical attributes [Getis and Ord, 1996]
+- Enabled the use of negative numerical attributes [Getis and Ord, 1996]
 - Enabled polygon shapefiles as input using Queen's case contiguity spatial weight matrix.
 - Enabled the possibility of selecting between normality assumption (default) and standard normal approximation from permutations to compute Gi* Z-scores and associated p-values.